List of popes of the Coptic Orthodox Church: Title "Pope"

 The title "pope" (in Greek, Papás) originally was a form of address meaning 'Father' used by several bishops.
 The first known record of this designation was Heraclas, the 13th Archbishop of Alexandria (232–249).
 The Alexandrian usage of the honorific does not conflict with the usage in reference to the bishop of Rome.

 The full ecclesiastical title is Papa Abba, and the person who bears it stands for the devotion of all monastics, from Pentapolis in the west to Constantinople in the east, to his guidance.
 Within the denomination, it is the most powerful designation, for all monks in the East to voluntarily follow his spiritual authority, and it is said that it should be assumed that he is a bearer of Christ.

-For the Patriarchs of Alexandria prior to the schism after the Council of Chalcedon, see List of Patriarchs of Alexandria.
-For the patriarchs of the Byzantine Orthodox church after the split with the Oriental Orthodox church, see List of Greek Orthodox Patriarchs of Alexandria.
+For the Patriarchs of Alexandria prior to the schism after the Council of Chalcedon, see List of patriarchs of Alexandria.
+For the patriarchs of the Byzantine Orthodox church after the split with the Oriental Orthodox church, see List of Greek Orthodox patriarchs of Alexandria.

-Note that not all of the dates given are certain.
+Not all of the dates given are certain.
 The dates below are according to the Gregorian calendar.
 Some of the dates disagree with those given in Coptic publications such as The English Katameros.
 In some cases, publication errors caused the difference and have been corrected.
 In other cases, calendar differences between the Julian and the Gregorian calendars have caused some confusion.

 Dioscorus I served as Patriarch of Alexandria since 444 until he was deposed and exiled by the Council of Chalcedon in 451, but he was still recognized as the Coptic Pope until his death in 454.